 - Can stay focused and pay attention for longer periods of time

-Your Checklist for Emotional Development
+Your Checklist for Social and Emotional Development